Brian Keselowski: Early career

 Keselowski made his stock car debut in the ARCA RE/MAX Series in 2004.
 He made six starts that season, driving the No. 29 Competition Graphics Dodge for Bob Ducharme.
 He had three top-tens, including a ninth-place run in his debut at Kentucky Speedway, and finished 34th in points.
 The next season, the team was purchased by his family, and he ran seven races including a string of five consecutive top-ten finishes.
 In 2006, Holloway Motorsports and Dusty's Collision became the sponsors of his car, and he won his first race at Berlin Raceway.
 Keselowski also made his NASCAR Busch Series (later renamed the NASCAR Nationwide Series) debut that year at Phoenix in the No. 23 Ridley Motorcycles Chevrolet for Keith Coleman Racing, starting and finishing in 43rd place.
 He had intended to compete at Auto Club Speedway in Fontana, California, but was not approved to run at the 2 mi track; his brother Brad drove the race instead, jump-starting his career.

-In 2007, he ran a career-high 12 races in the ARCA RE/MAX Series, splitting time with his family team and the No. 5 Lucas Oil Pontiac for Bobby Gerhart.
+In 2007, Keselowski ran a career-high twelve races in the ARCA RE/MAX Series, splitting time with his family team and the No. 5 Lucas Oil Pontiac for Bobby Gerhart.
 He won twice and finished 22nd in points.
 In the Busch Series, he made four starts in the Nos.
 19 and 49, including his first top ten finish at Memphis Motorsports Park.
 The next season, he made 11 starts, beginning in the No. 28 Jay Robinson Racing Chevy for four races before moving to his family's No. 92, co-owned with Dusty Whitney, with a best finish of 15th at ORP, four spots ahead of his brother.

 For 2009, Keselowski attempted his first full-time season for Whitney and K-Automotive Motorsports, which renumbered its car with the No. 26.
 The primary sponsor for Keselowski's car during the 2009 CarQuest Auto Parts 300 was the Detroit Red Wings National Hockey League team; Keselowski ran eighteen races, but stepped aside for twelve of the final fifteen events to act as crew chief while other drivers competed in the car.
-During the 2010 season, he qualified for 26 of 35 events; he finished 11th in the season-opening event at Daytona, but had an average finish overall for the season of 34th.
+During the 2010 season, he qualified for 26 of 35 events; he finished eleventh in the season-opening event at Daytona, but had an average finish overall for the season of 34th.